 Regardless of the nature of your organisation, as well as the individual roles that it comprises, your employees will always tend to fall into two broad categories; those who thrive by working alongside others and those who find themselves more adept at working alone.
 Nevertheless, while some tasks will focus on individual effort, several others may depend on the combined efforts of groups rather than the solitary work of any one employee.

 Team building isn’t just another HR activity; it has been scientifically proven to reap positive results and increase the sense of team spirit amongst your staff to encourage them to work together towards a common goal.
-Apart from helping employees to learn several new skills, genuine connections are fostered through better understanding of their colleagues.
+Apart from helping employees to learn several new skills, genuine connections are fostered through a better understanding of their colleagues.

 If you’re still not convinced, here are just a few of the main reasons why organisations carry out team building activities.